ManiSJ/NameSorter/README.md

 Sort names by last name and then by given name.

-Tech stack - Net 7.0 Console app, xUnit, Shoudly, Jenkins
+Tech stack - Net 7.0 Console app, xUnit, Shouldly, Jenkins

 How to Run - NameSorter.exe unsorted-names-list.txt